oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     it will try to redeem the code at A-AS's token endpoint.

- 7. The attacker therefore obtains code and can either exchange the code for an access token (for public clients) or perform a code injection attack as described in (#code_injection).
+ 7. The attacker therefore obtains code and can either exchange the code for an access token (for public clients) or perform an authorization code injection attack as described in (#code_injection).

 Variants: